 If this is your first time to drive in the United Kingdom, it is important to know the traffic rules, speed limit, toll fees and other important information.
 VroomVroomVroom has put together a quick guide to help you to get used to British roads.
 Below are some essential driving tips for you to know before you start your road trip.

 Note that this is only a summary.
 Make sure that you are aware of all these rules and regulations before you begin your journey.
-For more detailed information, check the Highway Code website
+For more detailed information, check the Highway Code website before you drive.

 Speed limits do vary depending on the type of road and the vehicle you are driving.
 You must not exceed the maximum speed limit set for the road and/or your vehicle.

 The UK law states that you must wear a seat belt if one is fitted unless you qualify for a medical exemption and have the certificate to prove it.
 In addition to that, you must know how to properly use a seat belt, child restraint, car seat or booster seat.
 Children between 3 – 12 years old and under 135cms in height must use the correct child restraint.
-For more information on wearing a seat belt and exemptions. click here

 When you want to drive in the Britain, you must have either: